Pujols reaches 695 HRs, Mikolas goes 8 in Cards' win vs Cubs

 ST. LOUIS (AP) — Albert Pujols collected home run No. 695 in the eighth inning and Miles Mikolas tossed eight shutout innings to lead the St. Louis Cardinals to a 2-0 win over the Chicago Cubs on Sunday.

-Puols has seven pinch-hit homers in his career, and two this season.
-He has homered against 451 different pitcher, an all-time record.
+Pujols has seven pinch-hit homers in his career, including two this season.
+He has homered against 451 different pitchera, an all-time record.

 Chicago has lost seven of eight.

 Mikolas (11-10) gave up two hits.
 He struck out three and walked one.
-Ryan Helsley picked his 13th save in 17 chances.
+Ryan Helsley earned his 13th save in 17 chances.

 Chicago starter Marcus Stroman allowed four hits in seven shutout innings.
 He struck out five and did not walk a batter in a 98-pitch stint.

-The start of the game was delayed 1 hour and 28 minutes by rain.
+The start of the game was delayed 1 hour, 28 minutes by rain.

 HOMETOWN HERO